sudorook/debian/README.md

 Cinnamon or GNOME desktop environments.

-**Note:** While the post-installation scripts could be used for Ubuntu, some packages have different names than in the Debian repositories, so this script may not work for all packages.
+**Note:** While the post-installation scripts could be used for Ubuntu, some packages have different names than their counterparts in the Debian repositories, so this script may not work for all packages.

 Requirements:
 1. `wget`